hanabi/hanabi.github.io/Reference.md

 ### The Top Hat Clue

 * Since the *Layered Gentleman's Discard* is so efficient, clever players that see the opportunity to perform one will almost always want to do so.
-* Thus, it follows that in rare cases, when a teammate gives you a play clue on some card, they DO NOT intend for you to play it.
+* Thus, it follows that in rare cases, when a teammate gives you a play clue on some card, they **do not** intend for you to play it.
 They intend for you to see the opportunity for a *Layered Gentleman's Discard*, and then immediately discard the card.
 * This kind of clue is called a *Top Hat Clue* because you are giving them an opportunity to be a gentleman.
 * Note that you should not mistake a *Top Hat Clue* for a clue that initiates a *Layered Finesse*.
 You are only allowed to discard the card if you can determine its exact identity.